jiangnanhugo/SRSci/_includes/expression-format.md

 ## Extended Pre-order Traversal Format
 The expression to be stored in the file is based on the pre-order traversal.
 We further need to:
 - differentiate unary and binary operators for the internal nodes.
-For example `sine` function is a unary operator, that only takes one input. `+` is binary operator that needs two inputs.
+For example `sin` function is a unary operator, that only takes one input. `+` is binary operator that needs two inputs.
 - differentiate constants and variables in the leaves.

 Therefore, we define the **extended** format based on the Pre-order Traversal.